raaaimund/raaaimund.github.io/_posts/2019-05-19-eu-election-2019-austria.md

 ---
 layout:     post
-title:      EU Election 2019 in Austria
+title:      EU elections 2019 in Austria
 date:       2019-05-19 18:00:00
 author:     Raimund Rittnauer
-summary:    Just some bar plots using the data of the applicants from parties in Austria
+summary:    Just some bar plots using the data of the applicants from parties in Austria for the European Parliament election 2019
 categories: tech
 comments: true
 tags:
- - eu election 2019
+ - eu elections 2019
+ - european parliament
- - plot
+ - plots
  - R
 ---

-Some bar plots with the data from the applicants for the EU election from parties in Austria.
+Here in Austria the the European Parliament elections 2019 will take place on Sunday the 26th of May.
+We have seven parties with 42 applicants each except the EUROPA party, they have 8 applicants.
+Below are some bar plots with the data from the applicants of these parties.
 You can find the data on the [BMI][1]{:target="_blank"} website.
-All the files I found were PDFs ... so I had to somehow convert the PDFs into a format that I could use for the following bar plots.
+All the files I found were PDFs ... so I had to somehow convert the PDFs into a format that I could use for the following plots.

-Here are the converted files of the parties (tab-separated text file)
+Here are the converted files (tab-separated text files) of the parties

 * [EUROPA][2]{:target="_blank"}
 * [FPÖ][3]{:target="_blank"}